MarinaDoolub/CW2_M01085595_CST1510/docs/README.md

 - Cyber Incidents, Dataset Metaset and IT Tickets table with CRUD operations
 - File-based user data persistence

+3.AI-Powerws insights;

+- Interactive dahsboard with analytics, viasualizations, and AI driven insights
+- Automated insights and KPI generation for Cyber Incidents,Datasets and IT Tickets.
+- Trend analysis and comparative metrics for categories,datasets and ticket priorities
+- Recommendations to archive old datasets in the dataa science and tickets requiring escalation

 ## Technical Implementation
 - Hashing Algorithm: bcrypt with automatic salting
 - Token Generation: secure random token generation for session tokens and each token are non guessable